IT Governance: Definition, Frameworks, And Best Practices

 5. Optimizing.

 Abbreviated as FAIR, the Factor Analysis of Information Risk is a governance model that helps organizations quantify risk.
 The focus is on cyber security and operational risk to support more well-informed decision-making.
-It aims to provide organizations with the standards and best practices to measure, manage and report on information risk from the business perspective.
+It aims to provide organizations with the standards and best practices to measure, manage, and report on information risk from a business perspective.

 IT governance structure: roles and responsibilities